BriskenFinancials/use-case-template/cards/UC10000426-L-06-document-payment-formats-required-for-3-banks.md

 ## Outcome

-You will be able to confidently Gather information from the customer on the payment formats required by the three selected banks (e.g. mt940, mt101). accelerating progress and improving project alignment
+This enables you to gather information from the customer on the payment formats required by the three selected banks (e.
+G. MT940, MT101)

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-06-bottom.png)